Skip to main content

 "Barrister Babu!"
 Aniruddha froze.
 It was Bondita.

 "Thakur?!"
-Bondita's eyes lit up as the man was pulled by his collar down on the ground by Aniruddha.
+Bondita's eyes lit up as the man was pulled by his collar to the ground by Aniruddha.
 "How dare you touch her?"

 Nikhil came running right behind him.
 "Just how dare you…"